undersquire/scanio/README.md

 This crate is the testing/WIP implementation of some simple macros for generic text input scanning (to accompany the `print` family of macros).
 This crate currently implements two macros, `scan!` and `try_scan!`.

-## The implementation for these macros are experimental so use at your own risk.
+## The implementation for these macros is experimental so use at your own risk.

 `scan!` usage: